luxalpa/luxalpa_com/content/projects/draconic-horizons.md

 out of date, it will send a specific error to the client that forces the client to reload the page.

 On the server-side, migrations primarily affect the Postgres Database.
-Some of the migration code can be run via SQL, but in a lot of cases, we store encoded objects which need to go through Rust in order to be decoded, modified, and then reencoded.
+Some of the migration code can be run via SQL, but in a lot of cases, I store encoded objects which need to go through Rust in order to be decoded, modified, and then reencoded.

 #### Other stuff